-Schools and the District increased the use of communication strategies such as Facebook pages, SchoolWise all-calls and texts, personal phone calls, emails and zoom meetings to connect with families and gather information for planning and providing services in this past year which included Distance Learning and Hybrid/In-Person Learning.
-SchoolWise's parent portal has been used by 138 parents this year.
-More of our documents and communications home have been translated or interpreted into our English Learner's families' home language.
 Our District has been active in seeking solutions to the Deep Digital Divide in Southern Humboldt and Northern Mendocino counties, with District staff participating in state level task force meetings, discussions with our elected state officials and staff in the Governor's office as well as collaborations with other districts, the county office of education, and internet providers.
 The Digital Divide is a long-standing infrastructure issue in our geographical region which has become glaringly clear at the state level due to the intensive need for internet connection during the COVID-19 pandemic.
-A large proportion of our students do not have access to the internet at their homes, often due to to geographical barriers or the high cost of internet services in this rural community.
-In Shelter Cove, Salmon Creek, and Alderpoint, various community partners offered the use of their wifi to our students, our schools expanded the reach of their wifi, and hot spots were distributed to those students who had the capability to use those (if their location has capacity for cell phone data).
-An agreement between the District and a local internet provider was recently reached which promises to speed up the internet for many in our community while keeping the costs down for our low income families.
-Due to popular demand, our District's website will be updated to a more user-friendly format over the summer.
+A large proportion of our students do not have access to the internet at their homes, often due to geographical barriers or the high cost of internet services in this rural community.
+In Shelter Cove, Salmon Creek, and Alderpoint, various community partners offered the use of their wifi to our students during the pandemic lockdown, our schools expanded the reach of their wifi, and hot spots were distributed to those students who had the capability to use those (if their location has capacity for cell phone data).
+An agreement between the District and a local internet provider was recently reached which sped up the internet for many in our community (who previously had extremely slow internet speeds) in a large area surrounding Redway School while keeping the costs down for our low income families.
+SHUSD is working in collaboration with HCOE on another potential improvement to internet connectivity capacity which may be possible in the Miranda area.